dayanisc7709/sep11-freedom-project/blog/entry02.md

 I think the goal I wanna set for Winter Break is figuring out how to make one scene or more with symbols since it seems a lot more simpler than manually doing everything, but I have to figure out what went wrong when I did it the first time.
 I also wanna see if it's possible for me to learn how I can make it go to the next level/scene, since that's something I really need to learn as well.
 So to do this, I'll try watching some more tutorials and some more research.

+### Engineering Design Process

+I think I may be going back to step two since I've still been doing a lot of research for my Freedom Project tool and I'm still unsure of which way to be making my game.
+But this would technically make me be in step four too as well since I'm thinking about what way to be making the game, so I may be stuck inbetween those two steps for now.

+### Skills

+#### Embracing failure

+I'm making a lot of mistakes during my tinkering with Kaboom.js, but I think they may actually be helping me because it does motivate me to want to learn more about my tool.
+It makes me want to get it right and still keep on trying to figure out what I'm doing wrong with the code.
+It is giving me motivation, but at some point, I do hope to get the hang of how most of my tool functions.

+#### Organization

+The last time I tried tinkering there was a huge mess, like too many files for me to keep track of since I imported a bunch of stuff from Kaboom, it also lagged just a bit when I tried importing the first time.
+This made it a bit confusing for me to figure what goes where.
+So I tried going back to the official website and found an easier way to not have everything jumbled up together.
+You could import Kaboom.js in an html file, but it didn't import in the huge amount of files from before, but it had to be inside of the script tags.
+It was sort of a clean slate, so now everything else was gone.
+But I think that helped me get more organized and was less stressful to manage the entire thing.
+I'm glad I was able to work on this skill since now it will be a bit easier.

 [Previous](entry01.md) | [Next](entry03.md)

 [Home](../README.md)